RobotML/RobotML-documentation/index.rst

 .. _I:

 .. note::
-   This page introducess the :term:`RobotML` platform (see section below) as well as the the way to build the documentation you are reading (see :ref:`I_DHT`).
+   This page introduces the :term:`RobotML` platform (see section below) as well as the the way to build the documentation you are reading (see :ref:`I_DHT`).
    There is, following, a section dedicated to indices and tables (see :ref:`I_IT`) and finally a list of websites linked to the platform (see :ref:`I_LW`).